eclipse-opendut/opendut/doc/src/development/git-workflow.md

    ```shell
    git rebase development
    ```
-   At this point it can happen that you have to resolve merge conflicts.
-It is also a good moment to run test and validation tasks to verify the changes.
+   This is a good moment to run test and validation tasks locally to verify the changes.

 4. Switch to the target branch.
    ```shell